Lymph node Surgery

 What happens next?

-What are the advantages of Sentinel Lymph Node Biopsy?
+What are the advantages of SLNB?

-• Less discomfort and earlier mobility in the shoulder/arm
+- Less discomfort and earlier mobility in the shoulder/arm.

-• Less risk of lympheodema
+- Less risk of lymphoedema.

-What are the disadvantages of Sentinel Lymph Node Biopsy?
+What are the disadvantages of SLNB?

-• The blue dye may discolour urine, stools, tears etc for a few days
+- The blue dye may discolour urine, stools, tears etc. for a few days.

-• The breast skin may be discoloured for up to a few months and very occasionally longer
+- The breast skin may be discoloured for up to a few months and very occasionally longer.

-• Injection of radioactivity into the breast may give slight discomfort
+- Injection of radioactivity into the breast may give slight discomfort.

-• If the pathologist finds the sentinel lymph nodes contain cancer, you may require a second operation to the armpit
+- If the pathologist finds the sentinel lymph nodes contain cancer, you may require a second operation to the armpit.

-• False positive and false negative failure rate of the sentinel node procedure is less than 10%
+- False positive and false negative failure rate of the sentinel node procedure is less than 10%.

 Most of these reactions are not serious, but occasionally severe reactions can occur that could be life threatening.
+An anaesthetist will be looking after you in theatre and will take all the necessary steps to keep you safe.

-Axillary Node Clearance
+Axillary Node Clearance (ANC)

 This involves the removal of all the nodes in the armpit.

-• Pain and difficulty moving your arm
+- Pain and difficulty moving your arm.

-• Collection of fluid in the armpit (seroma)
+- Collection of fluid in the armpit (seroma).

-• Increased risk of infections
+- Increased risk of infections.

-Long Term side effects include:
+Long term side effects include:

-• Permanent numb area of skin under the armpit and inside top of the arm
+- Permanent numb area of skin under the armpit and inside top of the arm.

-• Reduced mobility of the shoulder
+- Reduced mobility of the shoulder.

 If you wish to discuss this procedure further, please contact your Breast Care Nurse who will be happy to answer any questions.